-The financial statements are prepared in accordance with, and comply with, Sri Lanka Accounting Standards (SLFRS/LKAS) issued by the Institute of Chartered Accountants of Sri Lanka and are adopted as directed by the Securities and Exchange Commission of Sri Lanka.
+The Financial Statements are prepared in accordance with, and in compliance with Sri Lanka Accounting Standards (SLFRS/LKAS) issued by the Institute of Chartered Accountants of Sri Lanka and are adopted as directed by the Securities and Exchange Commission of Sri Lanka.

-The financial statements are prepared on the basis of the fair value measurement of assets and liabilities except where otherwise stated.
+The Financial Statements are prepared on the basis of the fair value measurement of assets and liabilities except where otherwise stated.

-The statement of financial position is presented on a liquidity basis.
-Assets and liabilities are presented in decreasing order of liquidity and do not distinguish between current and non-current.
-All balances are expected to be recovered or settled within twelve months, except for investments in financial assets and net assets attributable to unit holders.
+The statement of financial position has been presented on a liquidity basis.
+Assets and liabilities are in decreasing order of liquidity and do not distinguish between the current and non-current.
+All balances are expected to be recovered or settled within twelve months except for investments in financial assets and net assets attributable to unitholders.
 The amount expected to be recovered or settled within twelve months after the end of each reporting period cannot be reliably determined.